 Kind-of-Election is either Primary, Caucus or Both.

-Now that we know the some semantics explicitly, we can use that knowledge in our business communication.
+Now that we know the some semantics explicitly, we can use that knowledge in our business communication and communicate more semantics.
 First we represent the information in a different way.

 Information as of January 4, 2016.